 Most stringing machines have 2 inside holders and 4 outside holder for clamping the racket.
 Always start with the inside holders and fix this first.
 In the old days with metal rackets, you see that the length of the racket blade will be a bit deformed when just fix it, because the first force is on the length of the blade.
 Even though the last 20 years this is not a problem anymore, you can pull out the inside holders a little bit (less than 0.5 cm).
 After the inside holders, the outside holder should be fixed to the blade, not tight but just that it touches the blade.
 See video for more details.

 First, set the preferred length kg's on the stringing machine and set the preferred features for stringing (pre-stretch).
 Always string the length from the middle to the side, to overcome deforming the blade.
-This could be done one at left, right, left, etc. or one whole side and then the other side.
+This could be done one at left, one at right, left, etc. or one whole side and then the other side.
 Count the number of needed strings at one side (n) and measure this number by counting "n" middle length strings + a little extra.
 Then fix the middle string in a clamp.
 String from the middle to the side.
 The last string will be knotted and loose some kg's so it needs some extra kg's, your can do this manually or via a knot button on the machine.
 After the knot on 1 side has been made, the rest part of the length could be strung.
 The last length string could be knotted or you can start with the first width string.

 When you strung all the strings and knotted all, you could cut the rest strings of the knot with a nipper.
 But realize when you cut the strings, you can't change anymore when something gone wrong with braiding.
 So better is to first uninstall the racket from the machine and then check if you didn't do anything wrong with braiding.
 Then, cut the end strings of the knots with the nipper.